daanzu/deepspeech-websocket-server/README.md

     - Streams raw audio data from client via WebSocket
     - Streaming inference via DeepSpeech v0.2+
     - Multi-user (only decodes one stream at a time, but can block until decoding is available)
+    - Tested and works with DeepSpeech v0.5.1 on Windows
 * Client
     - Streams raw audio data from microphone to server via WebSocket
     - Voice activity detection (VAD) to ignore noise and segment microphone input into separate utterances